How the True Church Is Known

 Luke 21:19 (Douay-Rheims)

-Three distinctions help keep the Catholic line clear.
+Several distinctions help keep the Catholic line clear.

 -

-Patience is not silence about truth.
 One may speak clearly and still be patient.
-Indeed, true patience often makes clear speech possible by freeing the soul from panic.
+Indeed, patience often makes clear speech possible because it frees the soul from panic. -

-Persecution is not automatically sanctifying.
-One may suffer for folly, pride, or faction.
-Catholic witness is sanctified when it is borne in fidelity to Christ and His Church.
+One may suffer for pride, folly, or faction.
+Catholic suffering becomes witness when it is endured in fidelity to Christ and His Church.

 Wolves in sheep's clothing appear here by demanding a silence they rename peace.
 They do not always attack doctrine directly.
 Often they simply punish those who state it clearly.
-The goal is to make fidelity feel socially unbearable.
+Their goal is to make fidelity feel socially unbearable.

-That is why this chapter is necessary in a time of eclipse.
-The true Church is not known only by the doctrines she teaches, but by the way her children bear the world's hatred without surrendering the truth.
+That is why this is necessary in a time of eclipse.
+The true Church is known not only by the doctrines she teaches, but by the way her children bear the world's hatred without surrendering the truth.
 In their patience they possess their souls, and in their witness they show that the city of God cannot be silenced into becoming the city of man.

 Footnotes